marveluck/React-Bootstrap-with-Material-Design/README.md

 |:--------------------:|:-----------------------------:|:------------------------------:|:------------------------------:|:----------------------------:|:-------------------------------------------------------------------------:|:------------------------------:|
 | Mac | Supported | Supported | N/A | N/A | Supported | Supported |
 | Windows  | Supported | Supported | N/A | Supported | Supported | Not supported |

-# Contributing

-Please read [CONTRIBUTING.md](https://github.com/mdbootstrap/bootstrap-material-design/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 # Documentation: